 You can select a term from the list or use your own custom term that will describe your service appropriately.
 Enter the singular form and the system will automatically convert it to plural where appropriate.
 You can also change the term used for “user”, for example changing it to “client”, under the “Layout Settings”.
 This will apply across all schedules in your account.

 Setting prices for your services

 Specify what you will charge for a booking.
-Whether or not you require payment can be configured via Process tab.
+Whether you require payment can be configured via Process tab.
 The payment method can be configured via the Dashboard under Payment setup.

 You can choose a fixed price or base the price on the length of the appointment, the day of the week or several other factors.
 If you allow repeating appointments, the specified amount will automatically be multiplied by the number of appointments a client makes.
-SuperSaaS offers you a broad array of payment options, ranging from presenting services’ and resources’ prices to collecting credit card details (but not the 3 digit Credit Value Verification codes), handling online payment or using our credit system.
+SuperSaaS offers you a broad array of payment options, ranging from presenting services’ and resources’ prices to handling online payment or using our credit system.
 You can also configure the system to offer your clients various types of discounts and promotional offers.

 Setting automated SMS/email reminders and notifications